bugsnetsoftware/bugsnetsoftware.github.io/index.md

 ![network](images/network.png)

+## **Installing BUGSnet on your machine (NEW)**

+To install BUGSnet on your machine, please follow the instructions on our [Github project page](https://github.com/audrey-b/BUGSnet).

 ## **Access the BUGSnet RStudio server**

-The simplest way to get started with BUGSnet is to use BUGSnet on our RStudio server.
+You may prefer to use BUGSnet on our RStudio server.
 Academic use is free.

 [Click here to request access to BUGSnet on the RStudio Server](https://spintechit.com/bugsnet-demo-request/)

-## **Request a copy of BUGSnet**

-If your needs exceed the functionalities of the server, you can request a copy of BUGSnet by contacting us directly.
-Academic use is free.

-### How to get started

-Check out our demonstration [vignettes](vignettes)
+### Demonstration vignettes

+To start using BUGSnet, please follow the code in our demonstration [vignettes](vignettes).

 ### Support or Contact